-Baked and embedded otoliths remained the preferred ageing method for the following study in 2004-05 (Manning et al. 2008) where year-round random age frequency collections were sampled from the commercial bottom trawl fishery for the first time.
+Baked and embedded otoliths remained the preferred ageing method of Manning et al. (2008) in 2004-05 where year-round random age frequency collections were sampled from the commercial bottom trawl fishery for the first time.
 However, between-reader agreement was found to be low for this and a subsequent year-round study in 2007-08, and the suitability of the method for accurately ageing tarakihi was questioned.
-A National Institute of Water and Atmospheric Research (NIWA) ageing workshop (February 2010) reviewed previous ageing methodologies for tarakihi, and trialled thin section preparations as an alternative, given the challenges associated with the small size of the otoliths (see Appendix 2, Figure A2.1) and the magnification required to accurately assess age, as well as the difficulty associated with margin interpretation in year-round collections.
+A National Institute of Water and Atmospheric Research (NIWA) ageing workshop (February 2010) reviewed previous ageing methodologies for tarakihi, and trialled thin section preparations as an alternative, investigating magnification required to accurately assess age, as well as the difficulty associated with margin interpretation in year-round collections.

 The workshop determined that the inconsistencies observed in the relative year class strengths of tarakihi catch-at-age data from previous collections were most likely a result of ageing error caused by two main factors: the misinterpretation of growth zones in difficult otolith sections, and the inaccurate determination of the margin.
 As a result a revised ageing protocol was developed for ageing tarakihi thin section otolith preparations.
 This included the implementation of a forced (or fixed) margin to anticipate the otolith margin type (wide, line, narrow) a priori in the month in which the fish was sampled, to provide the reader with guidance and improve accuracy and precision in age estimations.
-Between-reader agreement for recent year-round random age frequency sample collections from TAR 2 and TAR 3 (Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012) has improved considerably, implying that year class strength estimates in catch-at-age comparisons are likely to be more precise than they were in the past, and that the accuracy with which tarakihi is now aged has substantially improved.
+Between-reader agreement for recent year-round random age frequency sample collections from TAR 1, TAR 2 and TAR 3 (Beentjes 2011, Parker & Fu 2011, Beentjes et al. 2012, McKenzie et al. 2015) has improved considerably, implying that year class strength estimates in catch-at-age comparisons are likely to be more precise than they were in the past, and that the accuracy with which tarakihi is now aged has substantially improved.